metrorailings/OwlBlog/content/posts/week-9-best-bets.md

 What last week showed me is that the Rams lack quality defensive personnel, particularly in the backfield.
 Wade Phillips knows damn well how to stop Aaron Rodgers and the Green Bay offense - blanket their receivers in man coverage and count on Aaron Donald and Ndamukong Suh to wreak havoc on the frontlines.
 He successfully implemented a similar game plan against Green Bay as defensive coordinator of the Broncos during their Super Bowl year.

 But the Packers receivers were running buck wild around the field because the defensive backs were simply unable to compete.
-And if those defensive backs are unable to hang with an average set of receivers, Drew Brees and Michael Thomas should have their way against the secondary, especially if those linebackers focus wholly on contain Alvin Kamara.
+And if those defensive backs are unable to hang with an average set of receivers, Drew Brees and Michael Thomas should have their way against the secondary, especially if those linebackers focus wholly on Alvin Kamara.

 ***